intelagense/rwxrob/notes/kubernetes/README.md

 will give me information on how dev are deploying to k8s along with k8s training.

+I need to learn the following in order of priority:

+1. Kubernetes (1.18 for now)
+1. IStio/Envoy - config network L4/L7 proxy (even though linkerd might be better)
+1. KNative - API abstraction
+1. Seldon.io - AI models at scale in production
+1. Prometheus - metrics collector in Go
+1. ElasticSearch - just a log search engine

 I'm also going to be directly working with KNative (an abstraction API) as a priority.

 ## Documentation